Hillgate Village, Kensington & Chelsea

 One observer in the 1870s described Johnson Street as “a dingy, ill-favoured slum.”
 The neighbourhood’s poor reputation endured for almost another century but the Survey of London’s Northern Kensington volume, published in 1973, spoke of the remarkable “upward social transformation which has taken place in recent years … its most obvious outward manifestation being the liberal application of paint in various pastel shades to the brickwork of the houses.”
 The survey made no mention of the locality’s modern name – and nor did any other printed work at that time.
 However, a decade later property correspondents were regularly reporting on “the attractive mid-Victorian terraced houses in much favoured ‘Hillgate Village’ … close to Notting Hill.”

-Kensington & Chelsea council has since designated Hillgate Village a ‘character area’ (indicated by the red-tinted overlay on the map below), noting its “dense urban grain and uniform layout of [mainly] two storey terraced streets clearly distinct from the adjacent district centre.”
+Kensington & Chelsea council has since designated Hillgate Village a ‘character area’ – covering roughly the area shown in the map below (except on narrow screens) – noting its “dense urban grain and uniform layout of [mainly] two storey terraced streets clearly distinct from the adjacent district centre.”
 The village has one strikingly modern house – at 23 Kensington Place.
 This three-bedroomed property (offered for sale at £3,650,000 in 2014) has been grade II listed for its architectural quality, for which Tom Kay was responsible.

-Just visible in the photograph at the top of the page,* Geale’s restaurant has been serving fish and chips on Farmer Street since 1939.
 The village pub is The Hillgate, at 24 Hillgate Street.
-There’s a choice of champagnes on the wine list at both establishments, as one would expect here.
+On Farmer Street, Geale’s restaurant has been serving fish and chips since 1939.
+There’s a choice of champagnes on the wine lists at both establishments, as one would expect here.